 Matt grew up in Fredericton playing hockey, football and golf.
 After graduating from Leo Hayes High School he went on to complete a Bachelor of Science in Kinesiology at the University of New Brunswick.
 Then he continued his studies at the Canadian Memorial Chiropractic College in Toronto, Ontario.
 Following graduation in 2015 as a doctor of chiropractic with clinic honours and the summa cum laude distinction, Dr. Williams decided to return to his hometown to open a clinic.
 He completed a Masters of Science in Exercise and Sport Science at UNB, his thesis examined the biomechanics of the golf swing.
-Matt is currently completing his residency program to become a sports specialist chiropractor.
+Matt is also a Fellow of the Royal College of Chiropractic Sports Sciences (FRCCSS), making him a sports specialist chiropractor.
 Matt will be helping out at various sporting events in the community during this time.

 Dr. Matt is also trained in biomedical acupuncture, active release technique, functional range release, and is a certified strength and conditioning specialist.
 Dr. Matt performs assessments and therapy for not only back and neck conditions, but also specializes in assessing, treating and prescribing rehabilitation exercises for a wide range of conditions including: hip, knee, foot (plantar fasciitis), shoulder, elbow (tennis elbow) and wrist injuries; muscle strains; headaches; automotive collisions, work place and sports injuries; as well as other repetitive injuries.